Last updated on April 16, 2026

 Hence my disappointment when I did an image search for “grandeur” to try to explain the vibe of this word and saw many pictures of Hyundais.
 Not that that model of car isn’t spiffy in its own way, but I can’t help but feel let down.

-That is also what I feel when I search for MTG cards with grandeur and find a list of five cards from Future Sight more than 15 years ago with a keyword that hasn’t been picked up since!
+That is also what I feel when I search for MTG cards with grandeur and find a list of a single cycle of cards from Future Sight nearly 20 years ago with a keyword that has barely been tapped since!
 It’s a whole cycle, and I want to see the promise of Future Sight, predicting the future, to be true.
 It’s like knowing we live without the flying cars Back to the Future promised!

-So let’s take a look at this mechanic while we make the best case we can for its return (we’re looking at you, Modern Horizons 3!).
+So let’s take a look at this mechanic while we make the best case we can for more of it.

 How Does Grandeur Work?